MakoWish/Faitour/README.md

 ## Contributing

-If you would like to contribute to this project, please first open an issue with your idea, then create a pull request that is linked to the issue you created.
+If you would like to contribute to this project, please first open an issue with your idea so we can discuss it.

+## To Do

+* Change services like RPC, RDP, MSSQL, MySQL, and PostgreSQL to be less of emulators and more just fingerprint spoofers.
+* Create and submit Elastic Agent integration for official release.
+* Create sample Elastic Security detection rules for alerting on honeypot triggers.